Introduction to CAN Bus Vs RS485

 simpler, more durable applications, such as energy management or building automation.

-Engineers may ensure optimal performance and reliability in their systems by making well-informed judgments based on their understanding of the distinct features of each protocol.
 Both RS485 and CAN Bus have shown their value across a range of industries, and as technology advances, so does their usefulness.